Out-the-front (OTF) knives are incredibly fast to deploy and retract.

 This is a fully automatic switchblade model with a double-action OTF mechanism.
 All you need for deployment and closing of the blade is a thumb-slide.

-The Combat Troodon has an impressive blade profile that is innovatively made for combat situations.
+The Combat Troodon is also a combat knife, as it has an impressive blade profile that is innovatively made for combat situations.
 You’ve got a double-edged blade that is perfect for stabbing.
 The grind is flat and exceptionally easy to sharpen.

 But the thing is, the knife may be too big for people with a smaller hand to wheel comfortably.